strangerstudios/pmpro-level-cost-text/readme.txt

 1. Edit a Membership Level, Discount Code or the Memberships > Advanced Settings page to modify generated level cost text.

 == Changelog =
+= 0.4.2 - 2024-02-13 =
+* BUG FIX: Fixed an issue where one-time payments would not hide decimals.
+* BUG FIX: Fixed an issue when getting the custom cost text for a level when the $level_id wasn't an integer.
+* REFACTOR: Moved from pmpro_getOption to get_option for settings.

 = 0.4.1 - 2023-02-14 =
 * BUG FIX: Fixed bug with saving custom level cost text on levels for a Discount Code.